 The Wilderness Act states that a wilderness "may also contain ecological, geological, or other features of scientific, educational, scenic, or historical value."
 This fifth quality, unlike the other four, is unique to the Everglades wilderness based on the features that are inside the wilderness (NPS 2012).
 There are many cultural resources in both the existing designated wilderness and in the East Everglades Addition, including ethnographic, archeological, and historic resources.
-Cultural resources clearly fit within this fifth quality of wilderness character because they are tangible features that have educational and historical value.
+Cultural resources clearly fit within this fifth quality of wilderness that have educational and historical value.